T-RIZE-Group/rizenet-node/README.md

 # get the latest from git
 git pull

-# Clean the log file from the string that marks the end of it:
-touch $HOME/rizenet_node_migrations.log;sed -i 's/MIGRATIONS_FINISHED/MIGRATION DONE/g' "$HOME/rizenet_node_migrations.log"

 # ask for sudo password only once, if needed:
 if sudo -l -n 2>/dev/null | grep -q "NOPASSWD:"; then
     echo "Sudo is passwordless; skipping sudo -v." >> "$HOME/rizenet_node_migrations.log"